Multi-tracers, multi-surveys: a joint Fisher analysis of DESI+PFS: Results

-\Cref{fig:calibrated_vs_broad} compares the calibrated prior widths with the conservative broad priors~\cite{Chudaykin:2025lww,DESI:2024jxi} for all DESI-ELG nuisance parameters.
+To make the multi-tracer information explicit, we project the joint Fisher per DESI tracer per redshift bin and compare the per-$z$-bin marginalized nuisance \(\sigma\) values with the conservative broad priors~\cite{Chudaykin:2025lww,DESI:2024jxi}. \Cref{fig:calibrated_vs_broad} shows the comparison for the six DESI~DR2 samples.
 Three parameters show significant tightening.
-The linear bias \(b_1\se\), which carries a flat prior in the broad analysis, is constrained to \(\sigma(b_1\se)\approx 0.17\text{--}0.27\) by the multi-tracer Fisher---a qualitative change from zero to finite prior information.
-The cross-spectra constrain the linear bias ratios \(b_1^X/b_1^Y\) between tracers~\cite{Seljak:2008xr,McDonald:2009cvfree}, and the \(\mu\)-dependent RSD structure across \(\ell=0,2,4\) then breaks the degeneracy between the individual \(b_1\se\) values and \(f\se\).
+The linear bias \(b_1\se\), which carries a flat prior in the broad analysis, is constrained to \(\sigma(b_1\se)\approx 0.06\text{--}0.13\) at \(z<1.6\) by the joint multi-tracer Fisher, a qualitative change from zero to finite prior information.
+The cross-spectra constrain the linear bias ratios \(b_1^X/b_1^Y\) between tracers~\cite{Seljak:2008xr,McDonald:2008sh}, and the \(\mu\)-dependent redshift-space-distortion structure across \(\ell=0,2,4\) then breaks the degeneracy between the individual \(b_1\se\) values and \(f\se\).
 The shot-noise departure \(\Pshot\) tightens by nearly an order of magnitude (from \(\sigma=1\) to \(\sigma\approx 0.1\text{--}0.4\)), reflecting the clean separation enabled by the zero-stochastic cross-spectrum.
 The tidal bias \(b_{\G_2}\se^2\) tightens by \(3\text{--}6\times\) (from \(\sigma=5\) to \(\sigma\approx 0.8\text{--}1.8\)), driven by its distinct \(\mu\)-dependence in the one-loop power spectrum.
-As we show in \cref{sec:discussion}, the \(b_1\se\) calibration is the dominant driver of the cosmological improvement, because \(\Mnu\) is nearly perfectly degenerate with \(b_1\) in the single-tracer Fisher (\cref{tab:importance}).
-The \(k\)-dependent stochastic terms \(a_0\) and \(a_2\) remain prior-dominated (96--99\% of broad)---they scale as \(k^2\) and are degenerate with the counterterms \(c_0\) and \(c_2\).
+As we show in \cref{sec:discussion}, the joint-Fisher tightening of \(b_1\se\) is the dominant driver of the cosmological improvement, because \(\Mnu\) is nearly perfectly degenerate with \(b_1\) in the single-tracer Fisher.
+The \(k\)-dependent stochastic terms \(a_0\) and \(a_2\) remain prior-dominated (96--99\% of broad); they scale as \(k^2\) and are degenerate with the counterterms \(c_0\) and \(c_2\).
 The FoG counterterm \(\ctilde\) tightens to 87\% of broad at low \(z\), reflecting the large \(\ctilde\) contrast between tracers (\(\ctilde^{\rm ELG}=400\) vs \(\ctilde^{\rm LRG}\approx 6{,}300\)).
-The remaining counterterms (\(c_0\), \(c_2\), \(c_4\)) tighten only marginally---from \(\sigma=30\) to \(\sigma\approx 22\text{--}30\).
+The remaining counterterms (\(c_0\), \(c_2\), \(c_4\)) tighten only marginally, from \(\sigma=30\) to \(\sigma\approx 22\text{--}30\).